wpXtreme/wpdk/index.md

   * localization/
   * database/

-This filesystem tree is mapped into the follow properties:
+This filesystem tree is mapped into the following properties of the `TestPlugin` main class:

     $this->path
     $this->classesPath
     $this->databasePath

-In addition you can use the `http` URL version of:
+In addition, you have also the following `http` URL properties:

     $this->url
     $this->assetsURL